jeremyschlatter/env/README.md

 (the query string at the end prevents caching)

+Add one small change to pick up the bash config:

+    echo "source ~/.nix-profile/bash/bashrc.sh" >> ~/.profile

-To update, just re-run the last command.
+To update, just re-run the above `nix-env` command.